Ongoing project that explores the people, places, and ideas that make Florida the beautifully odd place it is.

 The explorers and stewards of the Florida Everglades that are striving to keep their culture alive despite national regulations and an ever changing cultural landscape.
 (Ongoing)

 A small, once bustling logging village in the Florida Everglades looks to preserve their community despite an ongoing exodus of residents for bigger cities and lack of county attention.

 At this juvenile detention center deep in the Florida Everglades, the inmates are called "Swamp Boys."
 There are no fences or walls surrounding the detention center.
 What does surround it is vast forests, swamps, and potentially dangerous wildlife.

-Legendary American author Ernest Hemingway (1899–1961) has had one of the most unique birthday parties around.
-Over 100 silver haired men take part in the weekend-long contest this year to find the next “Papa.”
+Legendary American author Ernest Hemingway has one of the most unique birthday parties around.
+Over 100 silver haired men take part in the weekend-long contest to find the next “Papa.”

 One of the toughest mountain bike races in the world pits riders against Costa Rica's mountains, mud, rivers, and occasionally snakes and crocodiles.

 In South Florida, seasonal residents usually take up beach homes and condominiums, but in this campground, the community is much more than a winter home.
 It's a family.